dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

 ### Saving Images of Plots

-I want to include a few images of the plots produced by Plotly.
+I want to include a few images of the plots produced by Plotly in this website even though it is not needed in Colab.
 See [Static Image Export in Python](https://plotly.com/python/static-image-export/) for instructions.

 ```py
 pip install -U kaleido